m-hahn/bayesian-models-of-perception/code/Demo/README.md

 Column meanings:

-- `condition`: integer condition/noise-level ID.
-If omitted, the wrapper fills one default condition.
+- `condition`: integer ID for the level of internal noise.
 - `stimulus`: target/stimulus value.
 - `response`: observed response value.

+In this version of the code, conditions are understood to denote levels of internal/sensory noise; no other condition manipulations are assumed.
+Other condition manipulations can be captured by appropriate extensions of the code (such as [here](https://gitlab.com/m-hahn/unifying-theory-biases/-/tree/main/code/Tomassini?ref_type=heads) for external/stimulus noise)

 Circular data must use model coordinates in degrees on `[0, 360)`.
 Stimulus and response values must be finite and inside that range.
-Do not pass undoubled axial/orientation values on `[0, 180)` directly.
 If your experiment measures orientations modulo 180 degrees, convert each orientation `theta` to `(2 * theta) % 360` before fitting; halve circular model predictions again only when reporting them back as orientations.
-Use condition IDs `1` through `5` so the p >= 2, p = 1, and p = 0 upstream circular scripts all see the data.

 Interval data must use the Remington scale `[0, 3]`.
 Stimulus and response values must be finite and inside that range.
-Use condition IDs `4` through `9`.

-The CSV wrapper rejects out-of-bounds values before writing the legacy input file.
-It also warns when the observed stimulus values do not span the declared stimulus space within a 1% edge tolerance, since a narrow stimulus range can make fitted priors or resource allocations hard to interpret as properties of the full space.
-For circular CSVs, it also warns when all stimuli and responses are `<= 180`, because that often indicates undoubled orientation data.

 Tiny schema examples are in `input/example_circular.csv` and `input/example_interval.csv`; they are only format templates, not meaningful fitting datasets.